hilton/hilton.github.com/blog/_posts/2023-08-15-kitemaker-review.md

 [![A list of product feedback items, with customers’ company logos, and showing the selected item’s text](kitemaker/feedback.webp)](kitemaker/feedback.webp)

 You can link a feedback item to a customer, assign _owners_ to process it, labels to categorise it, and then link it to work items that address it.
-As in other tools, you can select text content to link to a word item, for when a customer meeting write-up or an email covers more than topic.
+As in other tools, you can select text content to link to a work item, for when a customer meeting write-up or an email covers more than topic.

 ## Version control integration